People's Liberation Army Rocket Force: Second Artillery Corps

 During the 1999 NATO bombing of Yugoslavia, the United States bombed the Chinese embassy in Belgrade.
 Believing that the bombing was intentional, Chinese leadership worried that China was significantly lacking in leverage against the United States.
 Among the measures China took to close its lack in leverage were efforts to develop precision missiles and accelerating plans to expand conventional missile forces.

 China's nuclear forces, in combination with the PLA's conventional forces, served to deter both nuclear and conventional attacks on the Chinese lands.
 Chinese leaders pledged to not use nuclear weapons first (no first use), but pledged to absolutely counter-attack with nuclear weapons if nuclear weapons are used against China.
 China envisioned retaliation against strategic and tactical attacks and would probably strike countervalue rather than counterforce targets.

 The combination of China's few nuclear weapons and technological factors such as range, accuracy, and response time limited the effectiveness of nuclear strikes against counterforce targets.
 China has been seeking to increase the credibility of its nuclear retaliatory capability by dispersing and concealing its nuclear forces in difficult terrain, improving their mobility, and hardening its missile silos.

 The CJ-10 long-range cruise missile made its first public appearance during the military parade on the 60th Anniversary of the People's Republic of China; the CJ-10 represents the next generation in rocket weapons technology in the PLA.

 In late 2009, it was reported that the Corps was constructing a 3000–5000 km long underground launch and storage facility for nuclear missiles in the Hebei province.
 47 News reported that the facility was likely located in the Taihang Mountains.

 The DF-ZF hypersonic glide vehicle (HGV) made its first flight test on 9 January 2014; it likely entered service by October 2019.
 It is believed to have atop speed of Mach 10, or 12,360 km/h.

 Two Chinese technical papers from December 2012 and April 2013 show that China has concluded that hypersonic weapons pose "a new aerospace threat" and that they are developing satellite directed precision guidance systems.
 China is the third country to enter the "hypersonic arms race" after Russia and the United States.
 The U.S. Air Force has flown the X-51A Waverider technology demonstrator and the U.S. Army has flight tested the Advanced Hypersonic Weapon.
 China later confirmed the successful test flight of a "hypersonic missile delivery vehicle," but claimed it was part of a scientific experiment and not aimed at a target.

+Since 2013, the Second Artillery operated the Kuaizhou family of launch vehicles, derived from the DF-21.